 I don’t remember if I’ve seen anyone scuba diving with long fins before, but it never made impression like it did in the Maldives.
-All the dive masters of Maldives Princess used long fins and they glided through strong current with ease while we fin like we never did in our lives.
+All the dive masters of Maldives Princess used long fins and they glided through strong current with ease while we fined like we never before.
 As we recall, diving South Maldives channels was traumatic for many in our group.

 How to Use Long Fins?

 I know I’m mocking.
 I too wondered the same when I first saw the dive masters in the Maldives using them.
 You know it’s like your normal size fins just longer, but just because you drive a car, doesn’t necessarily mean you can easily drive a 10-wheeler truck (or can you?).
 Anyway, it’s normal to have questions and I will tell you that you put them on the same way, and you kick the same way, except for 1 minor difference: You’ll exert less effort for more power.
 Yeah!

 I’ve been through many fins in my 10 years of diving.
 I used Force Fins for many years because it was recommended to me by Ellen (Diver’s Point) who said it minimizes muscle cramps.
 I used to get cramps during dives a lot, and Force Fins took care of that problem.
 It is also very powerful even if it looks funny and very lightweight.
 In fact, Zara and I used Force Fins during our Maldives “continue, continue, continue” diving and only the dive masters descended faster than we did.